 When you’re looking for a family holiday, Denmark is probably not the first destination that comes to mind, but maybe it should be.
-With a culture centred on outdoor and family activities, Denmark offers a number of family activities.
+With a culture centred on outdoor and family activities, Denmark offers plenty of family-friendly fun!

 Here are our top five reasons to make Denmark your next family destination: